 Going Beyond the City and My Love for Museums

-Many travelers love to visit Baguio City and its accessibility to a number of tourist destinations is truly inviting.
+Many travelers love to visit Baguio City, and its accessibility to tourist destinations is genuinely inviting.
 My love for museums started when I visited Pinto Art Museum in Antipolo City a few years back.
-I’m just fond of learning new things especially about the history of a certain region and the story behind every artwork.
-Before our short vacation, I didn’t know that there’s also a museum in Baguio City.
-I never heard of BenCab Museum before which sparked interest the first time I knew it.
-Nevertheless, we included BenCab Museum in our itinerary and bolted down to Asin Road in Tuba, Benguet.
+I’m just fond of learning new things, especially about the history of a particular region and the story behind every artwork.
+Before our short vacation, I didn’t know there was also a museum in Baguio City.
+I never heard of the BenCab Museum before, which sparked my interest the first time I knew it.
+Nevertheless, we included BenCab Museum Baguio in our itinerary and bolted to Asin Road in Tuba, Benguet.

-BenCab Museum is located in Km 6 Asin Road, Tadiangan, Tuba, Benguet.
-Visiting this tourist spot is easy and I recommend two ways in traveling to this museum.
+Visiting this tourist spot is easy, and I recommend two ways of traveling to this museum.
 Here’s the map for reference:

 If you have a private vehicle, I recommend Google Maps for navigation.
-Just key in your destination, which is BenCab Museum, and follow the directions.
-You need a stable internet connection though in order to use the app.
-Otherwise, you can also download a section of the map for you to use the app offline.
+Just key in your destination, BenCab Museum, and follow the directions.
+It would help to have a stable internet connection to use the app.
+Otherwise, you can also download a map section for offline use.

 Via Jeep or Public Transportation

-The large signage of BenCab Museum greeted us when we arrived at the place.
-Mr. Benedicto “BenCab” Cabrera, a National Artist in the Philippines, founded this museum and he works in the art industry for four decades.
+The prominent signage of BenCab Museum greeted us when we arrived.
+Mr. Benedicto “BenCab” Cabrera, a National Artist in the Philippines, founded this museum and has worked in the art industry for four decades.
 He is the Master of Filipino Contemporary Arts.
-This museum not just showcases different kinds of art, but also has the will to preserve the environment and the cultural heritage of the Cordillera.
+This museum not only showcases different kinds of art but also has the will to preserve the environment and the cultural heritage of the Cordillera.

 At the Lobby

-We noticed a group portrait of Cordillera People displayed at the main hall of the museum.
-The painting simply reflects their characteristics based from their sun-kissed skin and facial features.
+We noticed a group portrait of Cordillera People displayed in the museum’s main hall.
+The painting reflects their characteristics based on their sun-kissed skin and facial features.
 The people of Cordillera were warriors during the time of Spanish colonialism.

-BenCab Museum seats on a promontory and offers amazing views of wide rain forests and mountain slopes.
-The galleries and hallways are clean and its high-altitude location provides cool ventilation.
-The museum is divided to a number of specific galleries.
-Most artworks in this museum are created by BenCab but there’s also some art pieces contributed from different artists.
+BenCab Museum sits on a promontory and offers fantastic views of expansive rainforests and mountain slopes.
+The galleries and hallways are clean, and its high-altitude location provides excellent ventilation.
+The museum is divided into several specific galleries.
+BenCab creates most of the artworks in this museum, but there are also some art pieces contributed by different artists.

 An example of the galleries we visited is the Cordillera Gallery.
 This section highlights the native items and tools indigenous to the people of Cordillera.
 Different paintings and murals also decorate this area.

-We explored BenCab Museum easily because of its organized arrangements.
-Touring around the place is also relaxing because of its cool and quiet environment.
-This museum truly helped us learned about the culture and heritage of the people it represents.
+We explored the BenCab Museum easily because of its organized arrangements.
+Touring around the place is also relaxing because of its calm and quiet environment.
+This museum truly helped us learn about the culture and heritage of the people it represents.

 At the Heavenly Balcony

 I found this place somehow similar to Pinto Art Museum in Antipolo City.
-Likewise, Pinto Art Museum is also located on a mountaintop and its structures and buildings are comparable.
-On the other hand, BenCab Museum is quite different because of its location highlighting the forest and mountains.
-The museum is around three-storeys in height and each floors has a balcony which enabled to appreciate the wonders of nature.
-The clouds were touching us when we visited BenCab Museum.
+The museum is also located on a mountaintop and its structures and buildings are comparable.
+On the other hand, BenCab Museum is quite different because its location highlights the forest and mountains.
+The museum is around three stories in height, and each floor has a balcony that enables one to appreciate the wonders of nature.
+The clouds were touching us when we visited the BenCab Museum.
 It is magical.
-It’s like nature’s way of covering the mountains and forests into something heavenly.
+It’s like nature’s covering the mountains and forests into something heavenly.

-We enjoyed our visit in BenCab Museum.
-The beautiful artworks and the breathtaking views are memorable which makes this art gallery unique among the others in the country.
-The museum also has a cafe located at the ground floor in case you get famished.
-For now, I highly recommend visiting this museum.
-Appreciate and support Filipino arts and learn more about the culture and heritage of the Cordilleras at BenCab Museum.
+We enjoyed our visit to the BenCab Museum.
+The beautiful artworks and the breathtaking views are memorable, which makes this art gallery unique among the others in the country.
+The museum also has a cafe on the ground floor in case you get famished.
+I highly recommend visiting this museum.
+I encourage Filipinos to appreciate and support Filipino arts and learn more about the culture and heritage of the Cordilleras at BenCab Museum.